State Partnership Program

 Partner Focused Strategically Aligned

 The State Partnership Program (SPP) is a joint program of the United States Department of Defense (DoD), The U.S. State Department, and the individual states, territories, and the District of Columbia.
-The SPP has been successfully building relationships for over 20 years that includes 73 unique security partnerships involving 79 nations around the globe.
-SPP links a unique component of the Department of Defense – a state's National Guard – with the armed forces or equivalent of a partner country in a cooperative, mutually beneficial relationship.
-The District of Columbia has two countries in the SPP.
+The SPP has been successfully building relations for 30 years and now includes 88 partnerships with 100 nations around the globe.

-Jamaica joined the SPP with the District of Columbia National Guard in 1999, with the first exchange taking place in October 1999.
+The partnership between the District of Columbia National Guard and Jamaica was established in 1999.
 Jamaica falls under the area of operations of U.S. Southern Command.
-The overarching purpose of the partnership is to enhance U.S. Southern Command’s ability to establish and maintain enduring military-to-military, military-to-security force and military-to-emergency response/disaster response agencies that improve long-term security cooperation relationships, while expanding partnership capacity.
-The partnership between the D.C.
-National Guard and Jamaica will enter its 20th year in 2019 and averages nearly 20 cooperative events each year.
+The purpose of the partnership is to enhance U.S. Southern Command’s ability to establish and maintain enduring partnerships that improve long-term security cooperation relationships, while expanding partnership capacity.
+Jamaica is a leader in the Caribbean for humanitarian assistance and disaster relief.
+The D.C.
+National Guard is proud to work with its partner in the Caribbean to enhance their influence in the region.